madisive/madisive.github.io/about.md

 This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.
 Check it out :)

 ### YouTube channel
-I like to make music, remixes, mashups, and other videos.
+I enjoy making music, remixes, mashups, and other videos.

 Visit my [YouTube channel](https://www.youtube.com/@madi2176).